srobo/volunteer-emails/SR2020/2020-07-06-helping-at-the-virtual-competition.md

 ### Roles for the competition days

 For all roles, you will be briefed with further details - don't be afraid to sign up!
-We'll run a [briefing session](https://meet.google.com/uzd-hopo-hos) on the friday before each weekend 18:30-19:30.
+We'll run a [briefing session](https://meet.google.com/uzd-hopo-hos) on the Friday before each weekend 18:30-19:30.
 If you're available to help out, please come along!

 [View calendar](https://calendar.google.com/calendar/embed?src=studentrobotics.org_oqdjasvpps8smo0d5nte417rak%40group.calendar.google.com&ctz=Europe%2FLondon)